1010101012101/Webscrape_dice/README.md

 # Webscrape_dice
-its used for scraping the website https://www.dice.com/skills/browse
+This code is used for scraping the website https://www.dice.com/skills/browse

+The code's out put can changed depending upon the output requirements